Research

 Phenotypic variation between individuals and species is largely driven by differences in gene expression and arises from, among other things, natural selection.
 Gene expression is regulated via sequence- and non-sequenced-based mechanisms, including cis-regulatory DNA elements, transcription factors, non-coding RNAs, DNA methylation, histone modifications, and other posttranscriptional and posttranslational processes.
 The relative contribution of these factors in gene regulatory networks as well as the processes underlying their evolution are, so far, poorly understood.

-Hint: Project 1-14 are initial RTG projects.
+Hint: Projects 1-14 are initial RTG projects.
+Projects 15-19 have newly emerged during the course of the RTG.
+Numbers after the decimal point indicate the “generation” of PhD students.
 Projects marked with "A" belong to associated PhD students.
 Their research is aligned with the aims of the RTG, but they are funded externally.

 Information about individual projects: